lukeclopez/TheBookOfJashar/instructions/how-to-play.md

 ###### 2

-Divine insight has come through the prophets.
-Do you have at least one Levite seeking direction to receive this direction?
+If you have at least one Levite praying, your tribe receives divine direction.

 ###### 3